 Starting your musical journey in elementary school, middle school, high school, or as an adult?
 We offer private lessons in as many different instruments and styles as you can think of, including fiddle, violin, viola, cello, bass, and more.

 After gaining confidence on your instrument in lessons, Powers offers a wide variety of ways to play and learn with others.
 During the academic year, the Powers Youth Orchestra, jazz ensemble, or chamber ensembles will help you to go beyond the concepts and technical skills you learn during your lessons each week.
 Sign up to play at our annual Stein Chamber Music Festival and enjoy the company of other chamber music students and enthusiasts like you!
-Three summer day programs (Music on the Hill, Suzuki on the Hill, and Fiddling on the Hill) also give string students the chance to continue learning year-round in classical, jazz, fiddle, or the Suzuki method.
+Three summer day programs (Music on the Hill, Suzuki on the Hill, and String Traditions) also give string students the chance to continue learning year-round in classical, jazz, fiddle, or the Suzuki method.

 Whichever pathway you choose, we hope to help your family build a solid foundation in technique and the tools to enjoy any kind of music throughout your life!